lucasalexander132/trauma-tracker-app/README.md

 - TypeScript
 - NativeWind (Tailwind CSS)
 - Zustand (State Management)
-- React Navigation
-- SQLite (Offline Storage)
+- SQLite (Offline Storage) // I mean, I would like to, we'll see what happens

 ## Getting Started